Call for Session, Presentation, and Short Course Abstracts

 Are you a Professional involved in regulatory informatics and data, intelligence, electronic submissions, or document management?
 If so, DIA wants to hear from YOU!

-Can’t join us live?
-Not a problem!
-Virtual presentations will also be considered so please feel free to submit.
-The RSIDM Program Committee is seeking proposals for Sessions, Presentations, and Short Courses on the following topics (keep in mind, business use cases and lessons learned are encouraged in all topic areas):
+The RSIDM Program Committee is seeking proposals for Presentations, Sessions, and Short Courses on the following topics (keep in mind, business use cases and lessons learned are encouraged in all topic areas).
+As this forum is attended by many regulatory professionals, service providers and health authority representatives, topics in addition to those listed below that you feel are relevant may be submitted for evaluation and possible selection.

 - Regulatory Informatics: NEW FOCUS (formerly known as Regulatory Information Management - RIM)